MicrosoftDocs/win32/desktop-src/medfound/initializing-the-contentinfo-object-of-a-new-asf-file.md

 ---
-Description: Initializing the ContentInfo Object of a New ASF File ms.assetid: 'a4f6c90e-1b38-4c70-8bc5-e2e16af3d87a'
+Description: Initializing the ContentInfo Object of a New ASF File ms.assetid: a4f6c90e-1b38-4c70-8bc5-e2e16af3d87a
-title: Initializing the ContentInfo Object of a New ASF File
+title: Initializing the ContentInfo Object of a New ASF File ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Initializing the ContentInfo Object of a New ASF File

-After creating an empty ContentInfo object by calling the [**MFCreateASFContentInfo**](mfcreateasfcontentinfo.md) function, the application must call [**IMFASFContentInfo::SetProfile**](imfasfcontentinfo-setprofile.md) to provide the encoding profile.
+After creating an empty ContentInfo object by calling the [**MFCreateASFContentInfo**](/windows/win32/wmcontainer/nf-wmcontainer-mfcreateasfcontentinfo?branch=master) function, the application must call [**IMFASFContentInfo::SetProfile**](/windows/win32/wmcontainer/nf-wmcontainer-imfasfcontentinfo-setprofile?branch=master) to provide the encoding profile.
 For information about creating a profile, see [Creating an ASF Profile](creating-an-asf-profile.md).

 Before information can be read from the profile, the **SetProfile** method must validate the specified profile object by checking the stream identifiers or media types.
 If the profile passes the validation, various header objects are generated, such as the File Properties Object, the Stream Bitrate Properties Object, the Stream Properties Object, and the Mutual Exclusion Object.